 However, this does not mean that you will not eventually be arrested.
 Bench warrants do not expire, and any time you come into contact with law enforcement, they will likely run a warrant check to see if there are any outstanding warrants against you.
 Commonly, this will occur at a routine traffic stop, and if a warrant is found you will be arrested and transported to the jurisdiction from which the warrant originated.

 Since these warrants never expire, you cannot beat them by running out the clock.
 The best way to deal with a bench warrant is to deal with it before you end up arrested.
-You can do this by contacting an experienced Philadelphia bench warrant attorney like those at The Law Offices of Lloyd Long, who can reach out to the police and court to try to work out a deal for you to surrender without being arrested and brought before a judge as quickly as possible.
+You can do this by contacting an experienced Philadelphia bench warrant attorney like those at The Liberty Law Team, who can reach out to the police and court to try to work out a deal for you to surrender without being arrested and brought before a judge as quickly as possible.
 We understand that sometimes you may have a valid excuse for the bench warrant being issued, such as missing court due to a medical emergency, and we will tell your side of the story to the judge in an effort to persuade them to quash the warrant without imposing further penalties.
 An attorney may also be able to guide you on how to get a warrant lifted in Pennsylvania.

 Do Philadelphia Arrest Warrants Expire?